 For the conditional statement, the true or false result of the condition is used to branch between two different action lists.
 Different actions will occur depending on the true or false result.

 In the below image, we are checking to see if the User logged in is named Errol.
-We will use this result in the conditional statment to choose between two different actions sets.
+We will use this result in the conditional statement to choose between two different actions sets.

 For table and loop actions, the criteria builder is used to find one or more records that match the criteria.
 In the below example, all records with a Record ID greater than zero will be returned.